Skip to contents

 sim_data <- tidyvpc::sim_data[MDV == 0]

-Next, we’ll launch the Shiny GUI using the function vpcResultsUI(), passing the obs_data and sim_data objects above to the observed and simulated arguments in the function vpcResultsUI().
+Next, we will launch the Shiny GUI using the function vpcResultsUI(), passing the obs_data and sim_data objects above to the observed and simulated arguments in the function vpcResultsUI().

 library(Certara.VPCResults)